If you’re looking for the picture-perfect representation of a tropical vacation, look no further than Oahu’s North Shore.

 Swimming along with these ferocious beasts in their natural environment is one of the most exhilarating things you’ll experience in Hawaii.

-Although it’s possible to watch sea turtles in other parts of the world through underwater viewing, most of the time this eye-candy adventure is only limited to snorkels and divers.
+Although it’s possible to watch sea turtles all over the Hawaiian islands, most of the time this eye-candy adventure is only limited to snorkels and divers.

 Laniakea Beach is dubbed as the turtle beach for good reason — it’s almost a guarantee you’ll spot the Hawaiian Green Sea Turtle “Honu”, making it the best place in the world to do so.